ido50/Svsh/README.md

 The shell provides a very simple syntax that is easy to remember, far simpler than the particular syntax of the underlying supervision suite.
 Instead of having to execute `perpctl -b /services q nginx` to restart an `nginx` service running from `/services/nginx`, just execute `restart nginx`.
 Couldn't be simpler.
-Want to send an `HUP` signal to all services whose names begin with `"worker"`? just execute `signal hup worker*`.
+Want to send a `HUP` signal to all services whose names begin with `"worker"`? just execute `signal hup worker*`.

 `svsh` is inspired by [supervisord](http://www.supervisord.org/)'s `supervisorctl` shell.
 I've